czarek7711/hoot/README.md

 If I add anything it goes to <i>xml/\~systems\~.xml</i> which is the only xml file <i>hoot</i> reads for soundtrack entries.

+It includes shuffeling by Shadowdevo, which you can find instructions for here: https://github.com/czarek7711/hoot/pull/1

 ![Hoot in action](screenshot.gif)

 ## Games List ##